 The only question is, who will survive the deadly attrition?

-But Stephen Peters’s script is filled with the kind of howlingly bad dialogue found in the worst TV potboilers and once director John McNaughton starts flipping over cards and showing his hand, the remaining moves quickly become obvious.
+But Stephen Peters’s script is filled with the howlingly bad dialogue found in the worst TV potboilers and once director John McNaughton starts flipping over cards and showing his hand, the remaining moves quickly become obvious.

 It’s not hard to figure out who is screwing whom here.
 It’s more a question of who will get to make the last play.